How to Leave a Narcissist In 8 Steps

 4. Check your digital trail

-Make sure you are signed out of any and all of your narcissist ex’s devices.
+Make sure you are signed out of any of your narcissist ex’s devices.

 - Change your passwords.